Barre (exercise): Criticisms and risks

+Criticisms in the media

+Criticisms of barre in the media generally focus on the supposed limitations of barre when compared to other forms of exercise.
 One criticism of barre is that strength gains from small, isometric exercises do not build functional strength in the same way that compound movements common in traditional strength training do, because many of the movements used in barre class are not used anywhere but in dance.
+However, the elements in the barre class or program are largely varied.
+Moreover, individual instructors are ultimately the source of the content in the class, thus, additional research is necessary to make such claims.

-Neither are barre classes as effective as traditional aerobics classes at building cardio-vascular fitness, typically only raising heart rates to 40–50% of maximum.
-In terms of energy output, barre typically does not burn many calories and its energy demands more closely resemble walking than running.
+It is also claimed that barre classes are not as effective as traditional aerobics classes at building cardio-vascular fitness, typically only raising heart rates to 40–50% of maximum.
+In terms of energy output, it is claimed that barre typically does not burn many calories and its energy demands more closely resemble walking than running.
+However, there is a plethora of research that supports that low-impact exercises performed in a continuation, as in barre practices, is considered effective cardio-vascular fitness.
+Also, the content of the barre class and/or barre program largely varies, making it difficult to speak to caloric benefit in one format versus another.
+Therefore, the validity of such claims would need to consider the Barre methodology investigated.

 Some barre classes adopt the ballet aesthetic of keeping the lower back straight, achieved by tucking the pelvis.
-This practice can lead to back pain and related injuries.
+There are claims that this practice can lead to back pain and related injuries.
 The balletic plié movement used in many barre classes relies on bending the knee outwards with the legs rotated away from the centreline of the body.
-The pressure this places on the knees can increase the risk of knee injury, particularly if someone chooses to go running immediately after a barre class.
+The pressure this places on the knees is claimed to increase the risk of knee injury, particularly if someone chooses to go running immediately after a barre class.

+Further research is necessary to determine which Barre program and specific training exercises are being investigated.
+Barre is a methodology that is not ballet and though elements of ballet and barre training overlap, the underpinning of Barre is to remove the injurious aspects of classical dance training.
+Berk incorporated tucking for exercises performed to the back or on the diagonal to support the lumbar region.
+However, the Lotte Berk Method does not incorporate tucking throughout the class.
+Also, the rotation of the legs in barre is in alignment with Pilates which is greatly inferior to classical ballet technique.
+Criticisms and risks would need to examine and identify the specific methodology and program targeted to understand the veracity of the claim(s).